deltaDNA/unity-sdk/README.md

 ## Forgetting a User (GDPR)
 If a user no longer wishes to be tracked and would like to be forgotten the `ForgetMe()` API can be used.
 This will stop the SDK from sending/receiving any further information to/from the Platform, as well as initiating a data deletion request on behalf of the user.
 The SDK will continue to work as it normally would, without any additional work required.
+If a user only wants to stop sending new data, consenting to keep already collected data in our system, the `StopTrackingMe()` method can be used instead.
+This will function the same as `ForgetMe()`, except the data deletion request will not be sent, thus any data associated with that user will remain on the platform.
+It is possible to initiate a `ForgetMe()` request after the `StopTrackingMe()` request if requested by the user.

 If the game supports changing of users then calling `StartSdk(userID)` with a new user ID or `ClearPersistentData()` will restore the previous SDK functionality.